mui/mui-x/docs/src/pages/components/data-grid/getting-started/migration-v4.md

 ## Introduction

-This a reference for upgrading your site from MUI X v4 to v5.
+This is a reference guide for upgrading your site from MUI X v4 to v5.
 MUI X v5 is fully compatible with MUI Core (includes Material UI) v5 and can be used with MUI Core v4 with some additional steps.
 Most breaking changes are renaming of CSS classes or variables to improve the consistency of the grid.